Cafelat Robot Review: The Best Manual Lever Espresso Machine?

 Summary: The Cafelat Robot

-- Manual lever espresso machine with unique retro design
+- Manual lever espresso maker with unique retro design

 - Brews shots of espresso as well as machines many times its price